yazz/VisualJS/README.md

 ### TLDR
 <img src='http://damiaodias.typepad.com/.a/6a014e882a9af0970d01a3fcbe2289970b-pi' />

-Yazz lets non programmers build web apps using Blockly, a drag and drop interface builder from Google.
-It supports Postgres 9+ or Oracle 11+ as a database.
+Yazz lets non programmers build database webapps using Blockly, a drag and drop interface builder from Google.
+It supports Postgres 9+ or the Oracle 11+ as a database.